Xinyi-Lai/Covid19PolicyHelper/README.md

 Covid-19 Policy Decision Helper

 ## Here's the elevator pitch
-> What's your idea?
-This will be a short tagline for the project

 Predictive modeling of Covid-19 transmission that helps policymakers make the best decisions to control mortality with the least costs.

 ## It's built with
-> What languages, APIs, hardware, hosts, libraries, UI Kits or frameworks are you using?

 **Languages**
 - Python, R, Markdown, HTML